PROGRAM SCHEDULE

 Studies indicate that these savings can amount to as much as 12% to 18% on the average.
 Depending on a facility’s current maintenance practices, present equipment reliability, and facility downtime, there is little doubt that many facilities are purely reliant on reactive maintenance.
 By implementing a proper preventative maintenance program, they could save much more than 18%.

-This course will give participants an in-depth understanding of preventive and predictive maintenance practices; it will also cover a number of best practice techniques such as Total Productive Maintenance, Reliability Centred Maintenance, Condition Based Monitoring, Failure Modes and Effects Analysis, and Root Cause Failure Analysis.
+This course will give participants an in-depth understanding of preventive and predictive maintenance practices; it will also cover a number of best practice techniques such as Total Productive Maintenance, Reliability Centered Maintenance, Condition Based Monitoring, Failure Modes and Effects Analysis, and Root Cause Failure Analysis.

 This program offers a blend between the practical issues of failure processes and the statistical methods to analyse them.
 As participants progress through the program, they will learn how to look at faults and failures not only in terms of their physical characteristics, but also in terms of their probability.